liriliri/licia/README.md

 ### Rules

-* Must have full documentation about usage.
+* Must have full documentation about usage. (example is required)
 * Must have test.
 * Must have typescript definition.
 * Must specify running environment, node, browser or all.